 The hardest part for us was finding a water pump that wouldn’t make too much noise which is especially important for stealth camping in cities.
 After testing out a few different ones we settled on this SHURFLO pump that was by far the quietest one we found.

 After we modified the kitchen cabinet we ended up with a small open space in front of the cabinet.
 We used a leftover piece of the countertop to add a magnetic spice rack in front of our kitchen cabinet next to the fridge.

-Having spices out in the open comes in super handy when cooking and it also ads a decorative look to the van especially if you fill the containers with colorful spices like turmeric, cayenne and green herbs.
+Having spices out in the open comes in super handy when cooking.
+It also adds a decorative look to the van especially if you fill the containers with colorful spices like turmeric, cayenne, and green herbs.

 We used a set with 6 spice containers that came with a magnetic strip.
 This spice rack worked pretty well for us but after a while, the containers did start to rust.
 After 2 years of use, I ended up replacing them with a new set of spice tins.

 I love coffee.
 These days I can’t even function before my second cup of coffee in the morning.